What is an Executive MBA Program (EMBA)?

 “You need to be able to assess what is being presented to you as the decision-maker.
 I think that is what employers are trying to find—not only knowledge of the fundamentals, but also knowledge about how to use the fundamentals and improved judgment in decision-making.”

-In contrast with flexible full-time MBA programs like Stanford’s that permit students to choose from a selection of courses, most EMBA programs afford students little choice.
+In contrast with flexible full-time MBA programs like Stanford’s that permit students to choose from various courses, most EMBA programs afford students little choice.
 Despite some notable exceptions, most EMBA programs do not offer specializations, concentrations, or electives.
-Nevertheless, at some schools, cohorts vote on elective class selections upon completion of core courses.
+Nevertheless, at some schools, cohorts vote on elective class selections upon completing core courses, while some programs offer elective courses as short-term study abroad opportunities.

 Regarding those who teach the curriculum, EMBA faculty tend to consist of a business school’s most capable and experienced professors across a range of disciplines.
 Also, because EMBA programs admit students with so much experience, classmates can provide their peers with rich teaching and learning experiences.
 In those cases, professors act as expert discussion moderators.